eabay/oow/README.md

 ### Plugins

 Plugins are just standalone PHP classes.
 They don't have to extend any base class and don't have to follow any naming conventions.
 Annotations in docblocks are used to handle classes.

 ## Requirements

 * PHP 5.3.2 and up
-* [Doctrine Common] library to process annotations
+* [Doctrine Annotations] library to process annotations

 ## Installation